 - Making a report will not be quick.
-Be prepared to spend at least a few hours on the process.
+Be prepared a long wait of least a few hours.

 - The person taking the report may not speak your language and the procedures are almost certainly different from what you are used to at home.